damianhakert/damianhakert.github.io/source/strategy/index.html.md

 We want to achieve our goals in the following order:

-1. Become the most popular solution on-premises (DONE)
+1. Continue to be the most popular popular software development lifecycle solution

 2. Become the most revenue generation solution on-premises (through well executed marketing and sales)